-The ERP implementation strategy exhibits how a company plans and manages the deployment of an ERP application.
+This exhibits how a company plans and manages the deployment of an ERP application.
 It is also a methodology in which the company mentions its strategic decisions on how to carry out the implementation and how to choose a path for ERP deployment.
-In other words, the ERP implementation strategy is a major decision made by the company’s executives and stakeholders.
+In other words, the ERP application testing is a major decision made by the company’s executives and stakeholders.
 It is also described as the plan for change that maintains compliance with entire organizational goals and objectives.

-To implement the ERP system successfully, companies use some best strategies that you can check below:
+To implement the ERP test plan successfully, companies use some best strategies that you can check below:

 Planning & Collection of Requirements

-Planning and collection of relevant information are essential to achieve the maximum test coverage.
+Planning and collection of relevant information are essential to achieve maximum coverage for ERP system testing.
 Also, it helps to manage the test better from the beginning of the project.
 For project success, project stakeholders and management executives must include clear reasons in their strategic goals for the implementation.

 They need to understand the expectations of the project and ensure that all business needs will be satisfied successfully.
 Moreover, they need to include resources and set the timing to define the start and end purpose of the implementation.

 If you are the person who is planning to take ERP testing services from the software testing company, you need to understand that there are various types of ERP testing that can be implemented according to your ERP software’s needs.
 Common examples of different kinds of ERP testing are as follow:

 After providing the new customized feature in the ERP system, many companies prepare functional test cases for the ERP system so that you can run each module perfectly.